Damarcreative/Nightcore-Radio/README.md

 Just run it, make sure you have added or replaced the music inside the "nightcore" file

 ## API Key
-Change the Discord API key in the "main.py" file
+Change the Discord API key in the "main.py" file.

 Make sure you have activated INTENT PRESENCE, SERVER MEMBER INTENT, and INTENT MESSAGE CONTENT on the Developer Discord page.